 The walk around the reservoir loop is 3.5 km.
 There is free parking at both the Sharpham Road entrance and the Cheddar Road entrance.

 12. Dinner at the Bath Arms

-The Bath Arms, sits close to the old Market Cross and it’s where we had a fabulous meal on our first night.
+The Bath Arms, sits close to the old Market Cross.
 The large pub and restaurant is a great place to spend the evening with a few drinks and good food in cosy surroundings.

 The Bath Arms is also a lovely hotel with plenty of parking and is within easy walking distance of the gorge.

 The Bath Arms, Bath St, Cheddar BS27 3AA